-There are 2 public universities and 2 private institutions of Higher Education with 4 Departments focused on ICT/Engineering.
+There are 2 public universities and 4 Universities.
 There are also eight public Higher Education Institutes including DVET and nine private Higher Education Institutes.

 The National Information and Communications Technology (ICT) Policy builds on Government initiatives and aims to assist in achieving Vision 2016 by serving as a key catalyst in achieving social, economic, political and cultural transformation within the country.